bennu/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 feature, and automatic discovery).
 Client credentials are easier to revoke than say password credentials without affecting too many things.

-#### Protecting Interactive Browser based API / Web Site Access
+#### Protecting Interactive Browser based Access / Web Site Access

 The best method to use here is to use OpenID Connect Authentication using *authorization code** flow.
 Kong sets up a session with the browser.
-After initial authentication the browser will send the cookie automatically — even when making API requests using JavaScript.
+After initial authentication the browser will send the cookie automatically — even when making requests to your Service using JavaScript.
 With authorization code flow you can usually utilize stronger authentication methods such as two-factor authentication on your identity provider.

-#### Protecting Access to APIs from 1st Party Client
+#### Protecting Access from 1st Party Client

 Here you can use OAuth 2.0 **password grant** that is enhanced with OpenID Connect features.

-#### Protecting Access to APIs with Stateless JWT Tokens
+#### Protecting Access with Stateless JWT Tokens

-When you have JWT (or JWS to be more specific) available for your client, that is possibly issued directly from the identity provider (e.g. by using implicit flow), and want you to use that token to access API protected by Kong, you should use a plugin that provides you OpenID Connect aware stateless verification.
+When you have JWT (or JWS to be more specific) available for your client, that is possibly issued directly from the identity provider (e.g. by using implicit flow), and want you to use that token to access a Service protected by Kong, you should use a plugin that provides you OpenID Connect aware stateless verification.

-#### Accessing APIs from Basic Authentication Aware Client
+#### Accessing Services from Basic Authentication Aware Client

 Basic authentication is supported in many 3rd party clients.
 One such client is Microsoft Excel.
 The `openid-connect` plugin allows you to supply username